 Your gear and Inspiration?

 Inspiration comes from many things from painters to ceramicists.
-Some of those who have inspired me include Gregory Crewdson, Ernst Haas, Lucien Herve, Edward Hopper, Mario Sironi and Giorgio de Chirico.
+Some of those who have inspired me to include Gregory Crewdson, Ernst Haas, Lucien Herve, Edward Hopper, Mario Sironi, and Giorgio de Chirico.

 What is that you always look onto shoot?